 Try adding white borders to your photos before printing.
 It’s a easy way to “matte” your photos without have to actually do it with paper.
 I’ve also seen a lot of people use the Collect app (iOS) to print their photos and it makes their photos look like 3×4 polaroids.
 The app even allows you to add journaling to the white portion of the card before saving it.

-6. Stick with the same photo pocket design pages
+6. Use the same photo pocket page

 For a consistent look, ease of figuring out your layouts, and a clean style try to use the same photo pocket pages in your album.
 It will be much easier to plan your layouts and also know the directions of your photos.
 Sometimes if you include too many different pocket style pages, planning how your photos will be printed and look the best becomes frustrating.
 If you are really itching to get in some different layouts, consider adding the smaller Project Life inserts like the 6×12 design, 8.5×11, or other sizes.